-14. Per contra, learned A.G.A. countered the arguments of the learned counsel for the appellant and argued that the Special Court has rejected the bail application of the appellant giving valid reasons.
-His further submission is that the chargesheet has been filed against the appellant after collecting sufficient evidence against him. with The appellant is associated the organization which is involved in terrorist activities in the country and is trying to create unrest in the country by spreading caste and religious animosity.
+14. Per contra, learned A.G.A. has submitted that the Special Court has rejected the bail application of the appellant giving valid reasons.
+The appellant was named in the first information report.
+His further submission is that the charge sheet has been filed against the appellant after collecting sufficient evidence against him.
+The appellant is associated with the PFI organization which is involved in terrorist activities in the country and is trying to create unrest in the country by spreading caste and religious animosity.
+The bank statement of the accused appellant, Firoz Khan, Ashad Badruddin would establish a huge money transaction in the bank accounts.
+The appellant is having criminal history of two more cases.
+The details of which have been given in para 6 of supplementary affidavit dated 18.10.2023.
 The bail application of the accused appellant was rejected by the learned Special Court on the basis of sufficient grounds as ample evidence is there against the appellant, hence the appeal should be dismissed.

-15. However, Learned A.G.A. could not dispute the other factual submissions advanced by learned counsel for the appellant including the fact that the named co-accused, namely, Sidhique Kappan, who has been assigned the lead role, has been granted bail by Hon'ble Apex Court vide order dated 09.09.2022 passed in SLP (Crl.)
+15. However, learned A.G.A. could not dispute the other factual submissions advanced by learned counsel for the appellant including the fact that the named co-accused, namely, Sidhique Kappan, who has been assigned the lead role, has been granted bail by Hon'ble Apex Court vide order dated 09.09.2022 passed in SLP (Crl.)
 No.7844 of 2022.
-The other co-accused, namely, Alam @ Mohammad Alam, who was named in the F.I.R. and Atikur Rahman have been granted bail by a Division Bench of this Court vide orders dated 23.08.2022 and 15.03.2023, passed in Criminal Appeal Nos.1597 of 2022 & 2674 of 2022, respectively.
+The other co-accused, namely, Alam @ Mohammad Alam, Atikur Rahman, who were also named in the F.I.R., and K.A.
+Rauf Sherif and Mohd.
+Danish @ Tunnu have been granted bail by co-ordinate Benches of this Court vide orders dated 23.08.2022, 15.03.2023, 7.7.2023 and 7.7.2023, passed in Criminal Appeal Nos.1597 of 2022, 2674 of 2022, 43 of 2023 and 764 of 2023, respectively.
+He has also not disputed the fact that the role of the appellant is similar to the role of coaccused, Atikur Rahman.